Ukraine national bandy team: 2013 Seniors

 The Ukraine national bandy team competed in the 2013 Bandy World Championship in Division B with the following roster:

 2014 Seniors

 The Ukraine national bandy team competed in the 2014 Bandy World Championship in Division B with the following roster:

 2015 Seniors

 The Ukraine national bandy team did not compete in the 2015 Bandy World Championship.
 The national team withdrew from the tournament due to the conflict with Russia over Crimea.

 2016 Seniors

 The Ukraine national bandy team competed in the 2016 Bandy World Championship in Division B with the following roster:

 2017 Seniors

-The Ukraine national bandy team competed in the 2017 Bandy World Championship in Division B with the following roster:
+The Brändö municipality in Finland was sponsor of the Ukraine national bandy team at the 2017 Bandy World Championship.
+The Ukraine national bandy team competed in the 2017 World Championship in Division B with the following roster:

 2018 Seniors

 The Ukraine national bandy team competed in the 2018 Bandy World Championship in Division B.

 2019 Seniors

 The Ukraine national bandy team competed in the 2019 Bandy World Championship in Division B.